intra2net/avocado-i2n/README.md

 contains a set of children (outwards connections to other tests) where a DFS traversal rule guarantees that the setup gain from running a child test will not be lost but used until possible.
-The connection to/from another test node might be based on one or multiple provided/required objects although the simplified version requires that a test provides at most one object state to others and a test using more than one virtual machines is a leaf node.
+The connection to/from another test node might be based on one or multiple provided/required objects.

 3) *Running all interconnected tests in a way that should minimize the precious time lost by repeating test setup*